Spicy Korean Gochujang Beef Noodles

 I like to keep the spice level fairly mild because I have such a low tolerance for spice, but you can definitely add more red pepper flakes or sriracha for extra spice.

 Cook noodles.
-Bring a pot of salted water to a boil and cook noodles according to package instructions.
+Bring a pot of salted water to a boil and cook noodles according to package instructions, then toss with butter.

 Cook meat.
-Cook your ground meat in a pan until completely cooked through.
+Cook your ground beef in a pan until completely cooked through.
 I used beef, but turkey or chicken are also delicious.

 Make sauce.
 Meanwhile, whisk together all ingredients in a bowl and set aside.
 There may be some chunks of coconut cream, but it will melt once combined with the noodles.

 Taste and serve.
 Taste and add more sauce as needed.
 Serve with chopped scallions, sesame seeds and red pepper flakes.
-Enjoy!
+Enjoy and try my gluten free beef bolognese or gochujang chicken next!

 Add your favorite veggies